 Economy-wide material flow accounts (EW-MFA) provide an aggregate overview, in thousand tonnes per year, of the material flows into and out of an economy.
 EW-MFA cover solid, gaseous, and liquid materials, except for bulk flows of water and air.
 Like the system of national accounts, EW-MFA constitute a multi-purpose information system.
 The detailed material flows provide a rich empirical database for numerous analytical purposes.
 Further, EW-MFA are used to derive various material flow indicators.

-The National Statistical Institute (NSI) send the EW-MFA to Eurostat on yearly basis.
+The National Statistical Institute (NSI) send the EW-MFA to Eurostat on a yearly basis.
 The accounts comprise the following reporting tables:

 Table A 'Domestic extraction (DE)': records material flows from the environment into the economy in a detailed breakdown by type of material